mrworf/iceshelf/README.md

 1. Loads backup database if available
 2. Empties prep directory of any files
 3. Creates a tar file (recreating directory structure) until no more are found or limit is hit.
-If this wasn't the first run, only new or changed files are copied
+If this wasn't the first run, only new or changed files are added
 4. Depending on options, tar file is compressed with bzip2
 5. The archive is encrypted with a public key of your choice
 6. The archive is signed with a public key of your choice (not necessarily the same as in #6)